eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 #### `for_each` function of `DynamicData`
 This function offers an easy way to iterate the `DynamicData` tree.
-The function receive a callback that will be called for each node of the tree.
+The function receive a visitor callback that will be called for each node of the tree.
 ```c++
 data.for_each([&](const DynamicData::ReadableNode& node)
 {